How Trump's 'America First' policy threatens WTO trade rules – DW – 12/16/2024

 Noting that the powerful trading nations can "enforce their interests without the WTO," smaller nations are increasingly forced to "bow to the often questionable demands of larger countries," he said.

-In Latin America, Venezuela, Ecuador and Bolivia are among those least connected to global trade, while in Asia, nations like Afghanistan and Mongolia remain underrepresented in trade deals.
+In Latin America, Venezuela, Ecuador and Bolivia are among those least connected to global trade.
+In Asia, nations like Afghanistan and Mongolia remain underrepresented in trade deals.

 Comeback for US interventionism